Skip to main content

 What the two modules ask

-HSC Biology Modules 5 (Heredity) and 6 (Genetic Change) together form about 40% of the exam.
+HSC Biology Modules 5 (Heredity) and 6 (Genetic Change) together account for a substantial share of the exam (NESA does not publish fixed module weightings, but recent papers consistently allocate marks across Modules 5-8).
 They progress from the fundamentals of how genetic information is stored and transmitted to how genetic change drives mutation, biotechnology, and evolution.

 The content is dense with named examples, specific molecular processes, and ethical evaluation.
 Strong students treat these modules as one connected unit: heredity establishes the rules, genetic change shows how the rules bend.